Easy Fried Garlic

 Adam and Joanne's Tips

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The facts provided below are estimates.
 We have assumed the garlic absorbs about 1 tablespoon of oil.

 Nutrition Per Serving Serving Size 1 tablespoon fried garlic (about 8 total) / Calories 27 / Total Fat 1.8g / Saturated Fat 0.2g / Cholesterol 0mg / Sodium 20.7mg / Carbohydrate 2.5g / Dietary Fiber 0.2g / Total Sugars 0.1g / Protein 0.5g